outpaddling/Coding-Standards/README.md

 3. If there is a good reason to write platform-dependent code (e.g. to double program speed by using AVX instructions), keep a portable implementation alongside the x86-optimized code.
-A suboptimal solution for Power, ARM, and RISC-V is better than nothing.
+A sub-optimal solution for Power, ARM, and RISC-V is better than nothing.

 4. Before writing platform-specific code for speed, first see of the